There are several different ways you might meet our entry criteria for a bachelor's degree or undergraduate diploma at Lincoln.

 Admission ad eundem statum with credit

-Please apply for credits using the Application for Assessment of Credit
+Please apply for credits using the Credit Application form

-(PDF 287 KB) and send it to the Student Administration office along with an official copy of your academic record.
-A credit assessment is free, however if credit is approved, there is a fee to have this credit placed on your academic record (Application Fee: $75.00).
+(PDF 262 KB) and send it to the Student Administration office along with an official copy of your academic record.
+A credit assessment is free, however if credit is approved, there is a fee to have this credit placed on your academic record.
+(Fee: $100.00)

 New Zealand citizens and Permanent Residents who are under 20 years of age and who have not otherwise gained a university entrance qualification may be eligible to apply for Discretionary Entrance.
 A student who has been enrolled as a Year 13 student beyond 1 June at a New Zealand secondary school is not normally eligible to be admitted through Discretionary Entrance before July in the following year.